eddy-bryan/alchemy-aleworks/README.md

 # User Experience

 The user experience on Alchemy Aleworks is designed to be immersive and informative.
-Visitors can easily navigate through our offerings, learn about our brewing process, and find their new favorite brew with ease.
+Visitors can easily navigate through our offerings, learn about our brewing process, and find their new favourite brew with ease.

 ## User Stories

 ### Target Audience

 Alchemy Aleworks caters primarily to craft beer enthusiasts and those curious about unique brewing traditions.
-Our platform appeals to individuals who appreciate artisanal quality and seek to explore a variety of distinct beer flavors.
+Our platform appeals to individuals who appreciate artisanal quality and seek to explore a variety of distinct beer flavours.
 Craft beer enthusiasts value authenticity, innovation, and the artistry behind brewing, while newcomers are eager to discover new tastes and experiences in the world of beer.

 ### Implemented User Stories